Narmada River: Course

 Below Makrai, the river flows between Vadodara district and Narmada district and then meanders through the rich plain of Bharuch district of Gujarat state.
 The banks are high between the layers of old alluvial deposits, hardened mud, gravels of nodular limestone and sand.
 The width of the river spans from about 1.5 km at Makrai to 3 km near Bharuch and to an estuary of 21 km at the Gulf of Cambay.
 An old channel of the river, 1 km to 2 km south from the present one, is very clear below Bharuch.
 The Karanjan and the Orsing are the most important tributaries in the original course.
 The former joins at Rundh and the latter at Vyas in Vadodara district of Gujarat, opposite each other and form a Triveni (confluence of three rivers) on the Narmada.
 The Amaravati and the Bhukhi are other tributaries of significance.
 Opposite the mouth of the Bhukhi is a large drift called Alia Bet or Kadaria Bet.

 The tidal rise is felt up to 32 km above Bharuch, where the neap tides rise to about a metre and spring tide 3.5 m.
-The river is navigable for vessels of the burthen of 95 tonnes (i.e., 380 Bombay candies) up to Bharuch and for vessels up to 35 tonnes (140 Bombay candies) up to Shamlapitha or Ghangdia.
+The river is navigable for vessels of 95 tonnes (i.e., 380 Bombay candies) up to Bharuch and for vessels up to 35 tonnes (140 Bombay candies) up to Shamlapitha or Ghangdia.
 The small vessels (10 tonnes) voyage up to Tilakawada in Gujarat.
 There are sand bases and shoals at mouth and at Bharuch.
 The nearby island of Kabirvad, in the Narmada River, features a gigantic Banyan tree, which covers 10000 m2.